AtulVM/b/src/content/products/en/item-b203.md

 ---
-title: "SF-BN B203"
+title: "iNDiVA"
-description: "Tap Bolts and Nuts Set"
+description: "4 + 4 Power Cord"
 main:
   id: 3
   content: |
-    Meet the SF-BN B203 – your reliable companion for professional-grade fastening.
-This comprehensive box set comes with a versatile selection of tap bolts and nuts, meticulously crafted to provide the strongest hold for your construction and assembly projects.
+    The Indiva 4+4 Power Extension Cord is a robust and essential solution for managing multiple domestic appliances from a single power source.
+Engineered for safety and convenience, this unit features four universal sockets alongside 4 On/Off switches for individual control.
+Its durable construction and high-quality wiring provide reliable power distribution for common household electronics and gadgets.
+It is the quintessential accessory for expanding your power access, making it ideal for home offices, entertainment centers, or any area needing extra outlets.
-  imgCard: "@/images/product-image-3.avif"
+  imgCard: "@/images/4+4N.jpg"
-  imgMain: "@/images/product-image-main-3.avif"
+  imgMain: "@/images/4+4N.png"
   imgAlt: "Mockup boxes of a tap bolts and nuts set"
 tabs:
   - id: "tabs-with-card-item-1"